-Graduation & Additional Markets.
-2021 marked an important year for our business, which saw a core element of our strategy come to life.
-Our core principles have been rooted in the belief that all consumers deserve access to credit, and that they should be given the opportunity to have better credit options as their financial health improves.
-We have aligned ourselves with partners who hold the same belief and we have been able to successfully facilitate the graduation of consumers (ours and our partners' consumers) to Lines of Credit with improved rates based on a track record of successful repayments.
-We are not only able to provide the graduation of existing consumers but have implemented processes to allow for variable introductory rates at the time of origination, meaning that the risk spectrum of the target consumer is naturally expanding.
-In 2022, more than 7 million unique new customer applications were processed through the Propel platform.
-For the same period, approximately 1.03 million of these applications were ultimately approved and funded.
+We believe that all consumers deserve access to credit, and that they should be given the opportunity to have better credit options as their financial health improves.
+We have aligned ourselves with partners who hold the same belief and we have been able to successfully facilitate the graduation of consumers to Lines of Credit with improved rates based on a track record of successful repayments.
+We have not only graduated existing consumers to better rates, but we have also implemented processes to allow for variable introductory rates at the time of origination.
+This also means that the risk spectrum of the target consumer is expanding, as we move to lower risk segments.

+In 2023, approximately 11.7 million unique new customer applications were processed through the Propel platform.
+For the same period, approximately 2.1 million of these applications were accepted by Propel's automated underwriting and approximately 7.2% of these new customer applications were ultimately approved and funded.
 We believe that the majority of accepted applicants declined to proceed with the credit product offered because they had access to a superior offer of credit.
 By expanding the range of products offered by us or our partners through our platform to include additional higher dollar, lower cost products to qualifying customers, we expect to be able to convert additional applicants who are already being processed through the Propel platform.